melezhik/mybutterflies/articles/Mage/data.md

 # Dependencies

-Mag allows to declare dependencies for targets.
+Mage allows to declare dependencies for targets.
 So to say, target `build` might require 2 targets `prepare` and `config`  to be executed first:

 ```go